polterguy/hyper-ide/helpers/help-files/08 - Camphora Five/01 - Introduction.md

 the acronym _"CRUD"_.
 In addition, Camphora Five apps allows you to export and import items from Excel, or other systems, that somehow supports CSV files.
 This makes Camphora Five a perfect fit for creating your own web apps, from which you want to collect and edit your data, from where ever you are in the world.
-Below is an introductory video to Camphora Five, and although it's relatively dated, and illustrates Camphora from a very old version of Phosphorus Five, it still illustrates the process of creating your own _"Address Book"_ type of app.
+Below is an introductory video to Camphora Five, and although the video is relatively dated, and illustrates Camphora from a very old version of Phosphorus Five, it still illustrates the process of creating your own _"Address Book"_ type of app.

 https://www.youtube.com/watch?v=Nxalk0Us6Q8